 Becoming an expert on YOU

+When you consider nutrition for dancers and what you really need to know, the most important factor is you.
 Pay attention to how food makes you feel.
 It’s so common to ignore digestive disturbances or to just get used to them.
-So many people feel sick, bloated or uncomfortable after consuming dairy but it’s become so normal they don’t think twice about it.
+So many people feel sick, bloated, or uncomfortable after consuming dairy, but it’s become so normal, they don’t think twice about it.

 You might also have a different tolerance for some foods than your friends.
 Sugar sometimes gives me a headache, even in small quantities and when paired with trail mix.
 In response, I stay mindful of this and try to eat less of it.

 Have high standards for your fuel

 Food quality is important.
 Learn about where your food comes from.
 If you eat meat or eggs, look for grass-fed and pasture-raised options.
 If you have a sweet tooth, be discerning about the ingredients in your sweets.
 Avoiding processed sugar and high-fructose corn syrup can help you perform at a higher level.

 A couple of dancer chats I always come back to when I think about the importance of high quality fuel for dancers are Shelby Elsbree, formerly Boston Ballet and Jenelle Manzi, New York City Ballet.

 In the first workshop ever presented by The Whole Dancer, Shelby Elsbree said, “If you’re eating these whole foods and superfoods for your body, you will be full, you will be satisfied, and you won’t be craving processed foods as much.”